BlockCertsAI/BCAI-Canon/10_primitives/L10_Proof_Primitives.md

 LAYER: L10
 AUTO-TOC: ENABLED
 VERSION: 1.0
-PURPOSE: Canon rule file for this Sovereign Substrate layer.
+PURPOSE: Canon rule file for the Sovereign Substrate Root Canon.
 NOTES:
  - Do not remove this header.
- - This file defines canonical rules for this substrate layer.
+ - This file defines the unified execution law governing all substrate behavior.
 -->

-## L10 — Sovereign Substrate Root Canon (Unified Execution Law)
+## L10 — Sovereign Substrate Root Canon
+### (Unified Execution Law)

 The Sovereign Substrate Root Canon defines the **Unified Execution Law**:
 the non-negotiable, substrate-wide rules that govern how all computation, transitions, validation, semantics, and state change MUST occur.